 1. Gather needed supplies

-- Large tub for submerging seed trays and containers
+A large tub (or two) for washing, rinsing, and submerging seed trays and containers.

 - Mild detergent

-- Brush or sponge (I like using these brushes to clean the seed starting containers)
+- Brush or sponge (I like using these bottle brushes to clean the seed starting containers)

 - Spray bottle(s)